Before we begin the manufacturing stage, here are some technical basics.

 1. Detach the old strap from the watch case

-Measure the lug width then measure the width of the loop in order to choose the right pattern.
-The width of the buckle is also 18 mm.
-It will therefore be necessary to refer to a size 18/18 bracelet.
+Measure the lug width and then measure the buckle width to choose the right pattern.
+The buckle width is also 18 mm.
+You will therefore need to refer to a size 18/18 bracelet.

 3. Cut out the pattern pieces

-Cut out the pattern pieces by selecting the bracelet size that corresponds to the lug dimensions and buckle width (measured in the previous step).
-Then stick them on Texon or thin cardboard to stiffen the templates.
+Cut out the pattern pieces by selecting the strap size that corresponds to the dimensions of the lug width and the buckle width (measured in the previous step).
+Then glue them onto texon or thin cardboard to stiffen the templates.

 4. Cut the leather

-Cut the 2 outer strands with a cutter using the templates.
-Do not hesitate to refer to the “Choice of leather” step in our guide.
+Cut the 2 external strands with a cutter and using the templates.
+Do not hesitate to refer to the “Choosing the leather” step in our guide.
 Then make a clean cut on each end.

-Using a round awl, make a mark on each side of the dotted lines on the pattern (areas to be trimmed and area where the watch buckle is attached).
+Using a round awl, score on each side of the dotted lines on the pattern (areas to be trimmed and watch buckle attachment area).

 Then transfer these marks to the external strands (flesh side of the leather).